bramuno/shelterMon/README.md

   <li>you will need to <a href="https://www.howtogeek.com/233952/how-to-find-your-routers-ip-address-on-any-computer-smartphone-or-tablet/">find your router's IP address</a></li>
   <li>Once you have the address, put that IP in a browser window to connect to the router.
 Login using the admin password.
 If you can't find the router password and can't login, you will need to <a href="https://www.hellotech.com/guide/for/how-to-reset-router-and-modem" target="_blank">reset the router</a>.
 This can be problematic and requires a netowrk cable so make sure you know what you're doing first.  </li>
   <li>Once logged in, go to the LOGS section (you may need to click ADVANCED if your router has a basic/advanced option) and you should have a log file to watch as it distributes IP addresses.
 Once you have that, power on the rpi. </li>
   <li>Watch the log and look for the IP address given to the rpi.
-Write down the IP address <u>AND</a> the MAC address for that device, you will need both (example MAC:  ab:cd:ef:01:23:45).</li>
+Write down the IP address <u>AND</a> the MAC address for that device, you will need both (example MAC:  ab:00:ef:01:23:45).</li>
   <li>Now you need to power on each ESP32 running the code provided earlier.
 They will attempt to get an IP address like your rpi.
 Write down all IPs and MACs for each device.  </li>
   <li>Now you will need to locate the DHCP area and find where you can reserve the DHCP address for your rpi.
 Check <a href="https://kb.netgear.com/25722/How-do-I-reserve-an-IP-address-on-my-NETGEAR-router" target="_blank">this link</a> for an example using a netgead router but you may have to google "dhcp reservation" and your router name to find the right guide.</li>
-  <li>Once your router has the IP reserved, you are done with the router.</li>
+  <li>Once your router has the IP reserved, you are done with the router.
+REMEMBER how to get back here because you will need to reserve the IPs for each ESP32 device as well.
+More on that later.</li>
   <li>Now that you have the IP address, you can SSH into the rpi.<br>
   <li>if you dont know how to SSH to a device, you can <a href="https://www.putty.org/" target="_blank">download putty</a>.
 Click <a href="https://www.ssh.com/academy/ssh/putty/windows" target="_blank">here</a> for a guide on how to use putty for SSH. </li>
   <li>After logging in run these commands: (you can paste copied text into the putty window using the right mouse button):<br>